Muthukrishnan2/datathon-submission-2025/README.md

 # Datathon 2025 - Final Submission

 ## Overview
 This repository contains the final submission for the Datathon 2025.
-The project is designed to [briefly describe what your project does, e.g., "analyzing financial trends using machine learning"].
+The project is designed to analyse textual data from news articles to derive insights and relationship links.

 ## Repository Structure
 ```